Accessibility at Lincoln Park Zoo

 Weighted Lap Pads

-Social Story and KultureCity All-Inclusive App
+KultureCity App

-Paid Parking Reserved for People with Disabilities
+Paid Parking Reserved for People With Disabilities

-• Just south of the Café Brauer driveway (three parking spaces)
+• South of the Café Brauer turnaround

 Public Transportation